Become A CASA Volunteer

 The volunteer works to move the child as quickly and effectively as possible through the system and into a safe, loving and permanent home.
-The CASA volunteer is often the only consistent adult presence in the child’s life.
-It is that simple, a qualified, caring adult can change everything.
+The CASA volunteer is often the only consistent adult presence in that child’s life.
+It is that simple, a qualified, caring adult can change everything!

 Who Can Volunteer?

 CASA volunteers come from every walk of life and share a commitment to improving children's lives, a willingness to learn and an open mind toward life experiences different from their own.
 No special education, experience or background is needed, just a big heart for children!

 As a CASA volunteer you commit to spending an average of 8-10 hours per month on one specific case for at least a year.
 You research the case, talk with everyone involved and build a trusting relationship with your child or family of children.
 You will prepare reports to the court based on what you believe is best for the child, helping the Judge make the most informed decision possible.
 The scheduling of your activities is flexible, and you will be paired with a staff professional who supports and guides you every step of the way.

 We will provide you with all the training and support you need to serve as an effective advocate.
 CASA training consists of 30 hours of class time and 3 hours of courtroom observation.
 You must complete all training before you will be assigned to a child.
 Classes are offered at a variety of times and days to suit anyone’s schedule.